-Business activities/projects Summary KidZania KidZania is a social education oriented theme park for children, and here we support the growth and independence of children by encouraging them to have fun while experiencing work, and learn about the structure of society.
-Mirai Kodomo Gakko The Mirai Kodomo Gakko (future children's school) is a platform for leaning that provides experience-based content at the Kashiwa-Campus (Kashiwa City, Chiba).
-A multi-faceted curriculum is provided through close collaboration with local government, the municipal board of education, local universities, and community residents.
-Green Tours for Parent- Child Learning At Tokyo Midtown, we hold Green Tours that allow parents and children to learn about trees, flowers, and other plants as they walk through Midtown Garden, which is located on the site.
+Business activities/projects Summary KidZania is a social education oriented theme park for children, and here we support growth and independence of children by encouraging them to have fun while experiments work, and learn about the structure of society.
+Mirai Kodomo Gakko Mirai Kodomo Gakko The Mirai Kodomo Gakko (future children's school) is a platform for leaning that pro experience-based content at the Kashiwa-Campus (Kashiwa City, Chiba).
+A multi-factoriculum is provided through close collaboration with local government, the mun board of education, local universities, and community residents.
+Green Tours for Parent- Child Learning At Tokyo Midtown, we hold Green Tours that allow parents and children to trees, flowers, and other plants as they walk through Midtown Garden, which on the site.